-Sigi Schmid, the Sounders’ original coach, dies at 65
+Sigi Schmid, Sounders’ first MLS coach, dies at 65

 The final Schmid tally in Seattle: a 2014 Supporters Shield for the top regular season record and four U.S. Open Cup championships.
 And legitimacy for a franchise that set MLS attendance records every year of his 7 ½ season coaching run.

-Alas, Schimd never did add a third MLS Cup championship at the helm of his third team.
+Alas, Schmid never did add a third MLS Cup championship at the helm of his third team.
 That 2014 squad came the closest, edging the Galaxy for the Supporters’ Shield on the season’s final day only to lose a heartbreaker at home in the decisive Western Conference final match.

+“Major League Soccer is devastated by the news of the passing of Sigi Schmid,” MLS commissioner Don Garber said in a statement.
+“Sigi will go down as one of the leading figures in the history of our league.
+From Los Angeles to Columbus and Seattle, Sigi won more games than any coach in MLS history and led his clubs to multiple championships, including two MLS Cups and five Lamar Hunt U.S. Open Cups.

+“Sigi’s passion for soccer was unrivaled, and he was loved and admired by everyone in MLS.
+We deeply mourn his passing and send our heartfelt condolences to his wife Valerie, their children, and all of his loved ones.”

 Schmid’s reign with the Sounders was never really the same after that.
 It ended midway through a disappointing 2016 campaign that ultimately turned around in stunning fashion behind assistant Brian Schmetzer and resulted in the franchise’s only MLS Cup victory that year.